 Some symptoms that may indicate a pathologic process include

 We offer the diagnosis and treatment of oral diseases in our Kennewick, WA, office.

-Dr. Teeples, Dr. Cooper, Dr. Toponce, and Dr. Reddinger are all experts in the diagnosis and treatment of a wide variety of oral pathologies.
+Dr. Teeples, Dr. Cooper, Dr. Toponce, Dr. Reddinger, and Dr. Black are all experts in the diagnosis and treatment of a wide variety of oral pathologies.
 If you experience any of the above symptoms, your surgeon will give you a thorough examination and develop a custom treatment plan to restore your oral health.
 Contact our office in Kennewick, WA for more information.